Nov 24, 2024 — blog

 Carl: That’s what we set out to address with AI.
 My first interesting learning about AI implementation was around people’s perception of AI.
 People often view AI as a magical technology they don’t fully understand.
 Initially, things like Google search were considered AI, and technically, they still are, but people don’t think of it that way anymore because it’s so familiar.

 When we approached customers, they were excited about AI that could “magically” generate building designs at the push of a button.
-They wanted that, so we built it.
+They wanted to buy that, so we built it.
 But their teams struggled to use it meaningfully because the AI became a “black box.”
 They couldn’t work with the inputs or understand the outputs.
 One person compared it to only being able to use a driver on a golf course—standing far from the hole and having no way to adjust incrementally.
 Another compared it to having a self-driving car that goes where it thinks you want, without being able to tell it exactly where you want to go.

 For example, understanding the impact of a building in an urban area involves considering factors like noise, wind, and temperature changes between buildings.
 Traditionally, analyzing this is very complex, but we built a deep neural net that can simulate and predict this instantly.
 Designers can work live with their buildings and understand consequences right away, allowing them to make adjustments in real time.
 While groundbreaking, it doesn’t feel like “AI magic” to users—it’s just information readily available to them.